zarei-dev/wp-persian-password/readme.txt

 Integrated with: Digits plugin

 **SECURITY WARNING:**
-This plugin is accept two types of passwords and this is a low security risk.
+This plugin accepts two types of passwords, a low-security risk.

 This plugin has no configuration and is ready to use after installation.